md-sohrab-hossain/DevOverflow/README.md

 ## 🚀 Overview

-ByteOverflow is a modern Q&A platform for developers, inspired by StackOverflow but enhanced with AI capabilities and modern features.
+DevOverflow is a modern Q&A platform for developers, inspired by StackOverflow but enhanced with AI capabilities and modern features.
 Built with the latest web technologies, it provides a space for developers to ask questions, share knowledge, and grow together.

 ## ⚙️ Tech Stack